Gaetz Staying on Judiciary Panel, Despite Investigation

 Rep. Ted Lieu, D-Calif., tweeted that Gaetz should “resign and be prosecuted” if sex trafficking allegations prove true.
 Lieu wrote that until then, “You can’t have Gaetz sitting on the Congressional Committee that has oversight over the Department that is investigating him.”

-Gaetz did get backing from Rep. Majorie Taylor Greene, R-Ga., the hard-right freshman who’s had more than her share of run-ins since arriving in Congress this year.
+Gaetz did get backing from Rep. Marjorie Taylor Greene, R-Ga., the hard-right freshman who’s had her share of run-ins since arriving in Congress this year.

 “Remember all the conspiracy theories and lies like Trump/Russia collusion and propaganda that the media has spread around.
 Take it from me rumors and headlines don’t equal truth.
 I stand with @mattgaetz,” she tweeted.